Pisces-Project/Pisces-Geometry/docs/source/reference/coordinates/dev.rst

 Extending Functionality
 -----------------------
-While defining a new coordinate system typically involves specifying just the metric, parameters, and coordinate transforms, Pisces-Geometry provides many extension points for more advanced functionality.
+While defining a new coordinate system typically involves specifying just the metric, parameters, and coordinate transforms, PyMetric provides many extension points for more advanced functionality.

 You might consider extending the coordinate system class if: